Build a New Query¶

 BROOD does not allow double bonds to be broken by selection.
 To correct this problem, either click Select Bond or redo the selection.

-BROOD’s default databases have between one and three attachment points.
-Unless you are using a custom fragment database, BROOD will not produce any results when you use a query with four or more attachments.
-Redo the selection so that it has between one and three attachment points or generate and use a non-default database that includes fragments with four attachment points.
+BROOD databases have fragments containing between one and three attachment points.
+Thus with BROOD will not produce any results when you use a query with four or more attachments.
+Redo the selection so that it has between one and three attachment points.

 Selecting two atoms that are each bonded to a third, unselected atom results in two attachment points overlapping.
 To correct this, click Fix or redo the selection.